swifty99/PCB-ESP32-Steppers/readme.md

 - Two MosFETs for switching high power devices.
 - Power supply support for up to **28V** (requires a mini DC-DC converter to be soldered onto the board).
 - Compatible with **FluidNC** firmware for motion control applications.
+- Or use with ESPHome with custom component from [SlimCDK](https://github.com/slimcdk/esphome-custom-components)

 ---